emarsden/pgmacs/README.md

   for example.
 It does support some extensions such as pgvector, for example.
 Last tested with v2.25.

-- [CrateDB](https://crate.io/) does not currently work; it does not implement PostgreSQL functions that we use to query table metainformation.
-Last tested with v5.9.6.
+- [CrateDB](https://crate.io/) works with limited functionality: for example querying the list of defined procedures and functions triggers an internal error in CrateDB.
+Last tested 2025-02 with v5.9.9.

-- [CockroachDB](https://github.com/cockroachdb/cockroach) does not work with PGmacs: our query for `pg-table-owner` triggers an internal error, there is no implementation of the function `pg_size_pretty`, and the database fails on basic SQL such as the boolean vector syntax `b'1001000'`.
-Lasted tested with version 24.3.
+- [CockroachDB](https://github.com/cockroachdb/cockroach) works with limited functionality: for example the list of defined procedures and functions is not properly populated.
+Lasted tested 2025-02 with version 24.3.

 - [QuestDB](https://questdb.io/) has very limited PostgreSQL support, and does not support the `integer` type for example.
 Last tested against version 6.5.4.

-- [Google Spanner](https://cloud.google.com/spanner), or at least the Spanner emulator (that reports itself as `PostgreSQL 14.1`) and the PGAdapter library that enables support for the PostgreSQL wire protocol, do not work with PGmacs.
+- [Google Spanner](https://cloud.google.com/spanner), or at least the Spanner emulator (that reports itself as `PostgreSQL 14.1`) and the PGAdapter library that enables support for the PostgreSQL wire protocol, is supported with limited functionality by PGmacs.
 Spanner has only limited PostgreSQL compatibility, for example refusing to create tables that do not have a primary key.
-It does not implement some functions we use to query the current user and database status, such as `current_user`, `pg_backend_pid`, `pg_is_in_recovery`.

 - [YDB by Yandex](https://ydb.tech/docs/en/postgresql/docker-connect) has very limited PostgreSQL compatibility and does not work with PGmacs.
 The system tables that we query to obtain